aviralgarg05/agentunit/docs/cli.md

 - **Markdown**: readable summary for pull requests and changelogs.
 - **JUnit**: standard CI integration.
 Failed cases surface as failed tests.

 You can supply any combination of export flags during a single run.
+See [Performance testing](performance-testing.md) for strategies that pair exports with load analysis.

 ## Metrics